 We have seen cases in which injuries incurred during medical examinations scheduled at the employer’s request in connection with a work-related disability, or incurred during vocational rehabilitation, have been found to have arisen out of employment and to have occurred in the course of employment.

-We have seen cases of injuries that have occurred during fights at work fights at work that meet the definition of injury under the Longshore Act meet the definition of injury under the Longshore Act.
+We have seen cases of injuries that have occurred during fights at work that meet the definition of injury under the Longshore Act meet the definition of injury under the Longshore Act.

 Finally, as a general rule, injuries that occur during the commute to or from work do not occur in the course and scope of employment or arise out of employment.
 There are several exceptions to this rule; for example, if the employer pays for or provides the means of transportation, or the employee is on an employment-related errand, an injury may be found to have arisen out of and in the course of employment.